axibase/atsd/rule-engine/object-datetime.md

 The `getMillis()` method returns current time in Unix milliseconds.

-`is_weekday` and `is_weekend` functions accept optional calendar key parameter.
+`is_weekday` and `is_weekend` functions accept optional calendar key parameters.
 Refer to [Holiday Calendar](holiday-calendar.md) description for details.
-ATSD uses the `default.holiday.calendar` server property if calendar key is not specified.
+If calendar key is not specified, ATSD uses the `default.holiday.calendar` server property.

 ## `now` Window Field